Crozzers/xone/README.md

 `xone` is a Linux kernel driver for Xbox One and Xbox Series X|S accessories.
 It serves as a modern replacement for `xpad`, aiming to be compatible with Microsoft's *Game Input Protocol* (GIP).

+This repo is a fork of the official [xone](https://github.com/medusalix/xone) with some patches applied:
+- fix: build on kernel v6.12 (#53) by tskaar
+- Bring back sysfs pairing (#45) by dlundqvist

 ## Compatibility

 - [x] Wired devices (via USB)